 To improve safety in Sydney at night the NSW Government introduced new liquor laws in January 2014.

-The new laws take effect from 24 February 2014 and include:
+The new laws came into effect on 24 February 2014 and include:

 - an expanded CBD entertainment precinct from Kings Cross to Darling Harbour, The Rocks to Haymarket, and Darlinghurst, detailed in the map below

 - venue lockouts from 1.30am at most licensed venues across the precinct